-From Portland, Victoria all the way to Penola, South Australia, this pilgrimage route will include return flights from Brisbane to Victoria, accommodation, breakfast and lunch, PLUS you will win the title of having raised the most for the Kokoda Kids in our Kokoda Challenge Youth Programs!
+From Portland, Victoria all the way to Penola, South Australia, this pilgrimage route will include return flights from Brisbane to Victoria, accommodation, breakfast and lunch, PLUS you will win the title of having raised the most for the Kokoda Kids in our life-changing Kokoda Youth Programs!

 How do I win?